 Suppose you have a set of C/C++ applications that previously ran under DOS and you now wish to run them under OS/2.
 To achieve this, simply recompile your application and link with the appropriate libraries.
 Depending on the method with which you linked your application, it can run in an OS/2 fullscreen environment, a PM-compatible window, or as a Presentation Manager application.
 An OS/2 fullscreen application runs in its own screen group.
 A PM-compatible application will run in an OS/2 fullscreen environment or in a window in the Presentation Manager screen group but does not take direct advantage of menus, mouse or other features available in the Presentation Manager.
-A Presentation Manager application has full access to the complete set of user-interface tools such as menus, icons, scroll bars, etc. However, porting a console oriented application to Presentation.
+A Presentation Manager application has full access to the complete set of user-interface tools such as menus, icons, scroll bars, etc. However, porting a console oriented application to Presentation Manager often requires significant effort and a substantial redesign of the application.